Climate action

 Scope 2

-Emissions from production of energy purchased and consumed in own operations: electricity, heating, and cooling.
+Indirect emissions from production of energy purchased and consumed in our own operations: electricity, heating, and cooling.

 Scope 3